Best daily deals

 In fact, there are quite a few different ways to implement ANC technology, each of which has implications for the quality and type of noise that a headset is good at canceling out.
 We’re going to explain the differences between these types and what they mean for your next headphone purchase.

-Editor’s note: this article was updated on March 22, 2023, to update formatting and add a comparison table.
+Editor’s note: this article was updated on July 22, 2024, to update formatting and answer an additional FAQ.

 How does active noise canceling work?